MHKiT-Software/MHKiT/README.md

 To update the MHKiT documentation you will need Python 3.6+, Git, Sphinx, and a GitHub account.
 This documentation assumes the user has a working version of Python installed (We recommend Anaconda Python, during installation check the add Python to Path) and a GitHub account but will cover the needed Python Sphinx package installation.

 ### Step 1.
 Fork the Repository & Clone to local machine
   - To update the documentation a user will need to "fork" this repository.
-This simply mean that you are creating your own copy of this repository that you can edit.
+This simply means that you are creating your own copy of this repository that you can edit.
   - Once forked you can "clone" (this will download your fork to your machine) the repository to your local machine using the command line.
   - Using the command line navigate to the file system location you would like to keep the documentation repository clone the documentation.
-Replacing the username and repositry name to the correct values for you.
+Replacing the username and repository name to the correct values for you.
 This link can be automatically generated on your fork by copying the link visible after clicking clone on your repository page.
-Repository name will be assumed to be MHKiT in the remaining commands.
+The repository name will be assumed to be MHKiT in the remaining commands.
   ```git clone''' *https://github.com/USERNAME/REPOSITORYNAME.git*

   - Once cloned use the command line to change directories into the folder created by the clone to update the  MHKiT-Python and MHKiT-MATLAB [submodules].